 The following chart outlines the thresholds for procurement obligations for four trade agreements government procurement:

 *The procurement thresholds for the Canadian Free Trade Agreement are adjusted with inflation by the Internal Trade Secretariat in accordance with Annex 504.4 of that Agreement.
-The values above are for 2018-2019.
+The values above are for calendar years 2020-2021.

-**The procurement thresholds for the World Trade Organization (WTO) Agreement on Government Procurement and the Canada- European Union (EU) Comprehensive Economic and Trade Agreement (CETA) are fixed in Special Drawing Rights.
-Periodically, these thresholds are adjusted to account for changes in currency strength.
-The values above are for 2018-2019.
+**The procurement thresholds for the World Trade Organization (WTO) Agreement on Government Procurement, the Canada-European Union (EU) Comprehensive Economic and Trade Agreement (CETA), and Comprehensive and Progressive Agreement for Trans-Pacific Partnership are periodically adjusted to account for changes in currency strength.
+The values above are for calendar years 2020-2021.

 ***Section B entities are those involved in energy transmission, transit networks, distribution and treatment of water, or the distribution of electricity or gas (see Canada-EU CETA, Annex 19-3, Section B).